The City of Tukwila is creating a special place in the heart of a neighborhood. We call this place Tukwila Village.

 KCLA purchased its parcel of land from the City in May 2015.
 Soon after, KCLS selected Edifice Construction as the contractor and began construction.
 The library expects to open on April 29, 2017.

 In May 2015 the developer started grading the site and installing utilities and underground foundation infrastructure for Buildings A, B and C. In 2015 and 2016 the City completed consolidating the lots into developable sizes.
 In 2016 the developer began grading and installing utilities and foundations infrastructure for Buildings D and E. The developer started construction on Buildings C and D in July 2016.
-The developer expects to complete Building C in fall 2017, Building D in early 2018, Building E in summer 2018 and Buildings A and B in 2019.
+The developer completed Building C in fall 2017and Building D in May 2018.
+The developer expects to complete Building E in fall 2018 and Building A in 2019 and Buiilding B in 2020.

 For more information contact Economic Development Administrator Derek Speck.